SPFinder: Improving the Context Length and Scalability for Tracing Known Vulnerability Patches: Evaluation Setting

 \subsection{Baselines}

 We compare \tool with the following baselines:

 \textbf{PatchFinder Phase-1}~\cite{li2024patchfinder}: We compare \tool with the Phase-1 model of PatchFinder~\cite{li2024patchfinder}. \textbf{We do not compare with Phase-2 because}: Phase-2 reranks the top-100 of Phase-1, therefore Phase-2's recall $\leq$ Phase-1's recall@100.
-Table~\ref{tab:main_result} shows that PatchFinder's Phase-1 recall@100 $<$ 0.219 on our two datasets, therefore no need to compare with the Phase-2 scores;
+Table~\ref{tab:main_result} shows that PatchFinder's Phase-1 recall@100 $<$ 0.219 on our two datasets, therefore no need to compare with the Phase-2 scores. \textbf{Notice while PatchFinder shows a recall of 0.78 in its stage 2, this recall is overestimated}.
+We provide a detailed explanation and a concrete example in Appendix~\ref{app:patchfinder_phase2}.

 \textbf{PatchScout}~\cite{tan2021locating}: We compare against PatchScout using PatchFinder’s implementation~\cite{vfcfinder_github}, as PatchScout’s original implementation is unavailable;